peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note7>(7)</sup> Such techniques usually involve [**_Markov chains_**](https://en.wikipedia.org/wiki/Markov_chain), which are outside this page's scope.</small>

-<small><sup id=Note8>(8)</sup> A third kind of randomized "jitter" (for multi-component data points) consists of a point generated from a [**multivariate normal distribution**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
-The second kind of "jitter" given here is an easy special case of the multivariate normal distribution, where the _bandwidth_ corresponds to a bandwidth matrix with diagonal elements equal to _bandwidth_-squared and with zeros everywhere else.</small>
+<small><sup id=Note8>(8)</sup> "Jitter", as used in this step, follows a distribution formally called a _kernel_, of which the normal distribution is one example.  _Bandwidth_ should be as low or as high as allows the estimated distribution to fit the data and remain smooth.
+A more complex kind of "jitter" (for multi-component data points) consists of a point generated from a [**multivariate normal distribution**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
+"Jitter" and bandwidth are not further discussed in this document.</small>

 <small><sup id=Note9>(9)</sup> More formally&mdash;
 - the PDF is the _derivative_ (instantaneous rate of change) of the distribution's CDF (that is, PDF(x) = CDF&prime;(x)), and